35 Essential Dominican Republic Travel Tips in 2024 [+ Top Destinations]

 Let’s get into some useful things to know about Dominican Republic.
 You can verify this with google maps if you want, but you need to know in advance that it is a super small island!
 48,442 km² (18,704 square miles) to be exact.

-This means that you can easily plan to travel between different destinations in Dominican Republic within a few hours.
+This means that you can easily plan to travel between different destinations in the Dominican Republic within a few hours.
 This is great if you want to experience more than just one side of the island, which I would highly recommend.

 The north of the Dominican Republic is famous for its ravishing coastline to the Atlantic Ocean and breathtaking natural scenery.
 The east is characterized by soft sandy beaches, resorts, and a chill Caribbean vibe, while the south with the Caribbean Sea also has a wild side, combined with stunning paradisiacal beaches and nature reserves!